Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 response you GET from this endpoint.
 Rule names must be unique.
 Each rule can include a set of conditions in which that rule applies.
 You can not supply the valiables and config data for each rule with this endpoint.
 Set these details by doing PUT to the `/rule/{name}` endpoint.

+PUT this endpoint to update one or more existing rules.
+This endpoint does not allow you to change the name of the rule.
+If you want to rename a rule, PUT the `/rule/{name}` endpoint instead.

 #### The `/rule` Endpoint
 GET this endpoint to retrieve the full details of an individual rule by name.